-Parish: Carlton & Chellington Grid Reference: SP969560
+Parish: Carlton & Chellington Grid Reference: SP967562

-Map of Path: Route applied for is shown in RED DASHES starting at Hill Farm, Felmersham Road, Carlton goes south east along footpath A7 then turns south to end at Pavenham Road, Carlton near Braehead Cottages.
-The route is shown as a footpath on OS Maps and the online Definitive Map.
+Map of Path: Route applied for is shown in RED DASHES starting on the Felmersham Road, Carlton goes in a generally south east direction through Lodge Farm to end at footpath A7 Carlton & Chellington.
+The route is not shown on OS Maps and is not on the online Definitive Map.
 The application is for a bridleway.